ni/VireoSDK/source/dox/IntroTypeExamples.md

 ~~~

 ###Example 3: Generic functions
-The type specific functions in the previous example allow vireo to execute programs efficiently with out runtime type checking.
+The type specific functions in the previous example allow vireo to execute programs efficiently without runtime type checking.
 The TADM system also supports generic function definitions that can evaluate to a type specific function at code load time.
 In simple cases, like the one below, the generic function evaluates to a type specific (non generic)  function  ( Mull(x y z) => MulDouble(x y z)).
-However, the system is more general than C++ style function over loading.
-For example a generic function can evaluate to more complex patterns  such as a vector operation that applies the primitive to every element in an array.
+However, the system is more general than C++ style function overloading.
+For example, a generic function can evaluate to more complex patterns  such as a vector operation that applies the primitive to every element in an array.

 ~~~{.via}
 // CalculateGeneric.via